Suspect in Colorado LGBTQ nightclub massacre is charged with 305 counts, including murder and hate crimes

 Booking mug shots showed numerous cuts all over the suspect's face, a black, swollen left eye and a bruise behind the left ear.
 Aldrich is nonbinary and uses they/them pronouns.

+“At the very first setting, the suspect’s demeanor and body were much different than today," Allen said after the hearing.

+The suspect "walked into the courtroom today (and) appears to have healed, to some degree, form the bruising that was apparent on (Aldrich's) face at the last setting."

-Witnesses have credited the fast action of Army veteran Richard Fierro, 45, and another person for pouncing on the gunman and limiting the carnage.
+Witnesses have credited the fast action of Army veteran Richard Fierro, 45, and Navy Petty Officer 2nd Class Thomas James for pouncing on the gunman and limiting the carnage.